 (b) the Crown in right of the Commonwealth, a State or a Territory; or

+(c) a Local Government Organisation or a Statutory Body:

+creating, dealing with, or making an application with respect to, an estate or interest in its land; or

+purchasing, acquiring, or making an application with respect to, an estate or interest in land; or

+Lodging Caveats, withdrawals of Caveats, Priority Notices, extensions of Priority Notices and withdrawals of Priority Notices; or

+using administrative notices required to manage certificates of title.

-(c) 4 Deemed compliance with these Insurance Rules
+4 Deemed compliance with these Insurance Rules

 4.1 The following are deemed to comply with Insurance Rules 2:

-(a) an Australian Legal Practitioner or a Law Practice who holds or is covered by professional indemnity insurance and either holds fidelity insurance or contributes to, or on whose behalf a contribution is made to, a fidelity fund operated pursuant to legislative requirements; and
+(a) an Australian Legal Practitioner or a Law Practice who holds or is covered by professional indemnity insurance which indemnifies the Australian Legal Practitioner or Law Practice for claims arising from the conduct of Conveyancing Transactions and either holds or is covered by fidelity insurance or contributes to, or on whose behalf a contribution is made to, or is covered by a fidelity fund operated pursuant to legislative requirements which includes coverage for claims arising from the conduct of Conveyancing Transactions; and

-(b) a Licensed Conveyancer who holds or is covered by professional indemnity insuranceand either holds fidelity insurance or contributes to, or on whose behalf a contribution is made to, a fidelity fund operated pursuant to legislative requirements.
+(b) a Licensed Conveyancer who holds or is covered by professional indemnity insurance which includes coverage for claims arising from the conduct of Conveyancing Transactions and either holds or is covered by fidelity insurance or contributes to, or on whose behalf a contribution is made to, or is covered by a fidelity fund operated pursuant to legislative requirements which includes coverage for claims arising from the conduct of Conveyancing Transactions.

 4.2 A Mortgage Broker, when acting as agent of a mortgagee for the purposes of verifying the identity of a mortgagor, is deemed to comply with Insurance Rule 2 if: